HackYourFutureBelgium/digital-empowerment/resources/week1-modules.md

 };
 ```

 Note that the function accepts a title as an argument.
-You will have to retreive the title from user input and pass it to the function.
+You will have to retrieve the title from user input and pass it to the function.

 So: